mucel/Quantifying_bias_in_ai/Report.md

 ### Solutions : Mitigating bias (300 words)

+The method in itself : Sadly this is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.

 A proposed way to mitigate negative impacts of prompt bias in factual knowledge extraction is by using the representation vector of prompt-only querying (Xu et al., 2024).
 Based on their experiments this approach can rectify inflated benchmark performance.

 Reinforcement Learning regarding the mitigation of biases is quite interesting in training LLMs.
 As it does not mitigate the biases, but only helps the user not gain unwanted answers.